Crawling King Snake: John Lee Hooker versions

 John Lee Hooker began performing "Crawling King Snake" early in his career and included it in his sets after arriving in Detroit, Michigan in the early 1940s.
 In an interview, Hooker explained that he adapted Tony Hollins' song: "I got that 'Crawling King Snake' from him [Hollins]".
 Hooker first recorded the song in Detroit on February 18, 1949 for producer Bernard Besman.
 When it was released by Los Angeles-based Modern Records, "Crawling King Snake" became one of Hooker's most successful singles, reaching number six on the Billboard R&B chart in 1949.
 Hooker recorded several subsequent versions of the song, including one with Rolling Stones guitarist Keith Richards for Hooker's 1991 album Mr. Lucky.

 Other recordings

 "Crawling King Snake" has been recorded by numerous musicians and the song "became a concert staple for dozens of blues-rock bands".
-In 1971, the Doors recorded an adaptation of "Crawling King Snake".
+In 1971, the Doors recorded a rock adaptation of "Crawling King Snake".
 Band drummer John Densmore recalled that the group often listened to the song during their early years; vocalist Jim Morrison suggested they record it, which the Doors eventually did for their sixth album, L.A.
 Woman.
 For the recording, additional instrumentation was provided by Jerry Scheff on bass and Marc Benno on rhythm guitar.

 In April 2021, a version by the Black Keys was released as a single ahead of the release of their tenth studio album Delta Kream.
 The group's singer and guitarist Dan Auerbach came upon it by way of a recording by Junior Kimbrough.
 He explained: